facebook/react/docs/docs/ref-04-tags-and-attributes.md

 - `property` for [Open Graph](http://ogp.me/) meta tags.
 - `itemProp itemScope itemType itemRef itemID` for [HTML5 microdata](http://schema.org/docs/gs.html).
 - `unselectable` for Internet Explorer.
+- `results autoSave` for WebKit/Blink input fields of type `search`.

 There is also the React-specific attribute `dangerouslySetInnerHTML` ([more here](/react/docs/special-non-dom-attributes.html)), used for directly inserting HTML strings into a component.